WebKit/Documentation/docs/Infrastructure/WPTTests.md

-# Import Web Platform Tests
+# Web Platform Tests Integration

 WebKit maintains a separate fork of the Web Platform Tests living in `‌LayoutTests/imported/w3c/web-platform-tests`.
 When changes are made upstream we need to import them to stay up to date.